 The best part?
 They look great on and cost about $35, give or take a few bucks depending on the style.

-Maggie's Organics
+Maggie’s Organics tank tops

-Maggie's Organics is another sustainable t-shirt brand I love.
+Maggie’s Organics is another sustainable shirt brand I love.
 They offer 3rd party verification about their fair trade and organic claims.
-They also link to information about their product's origins and supply chain.
+They also link to information about their product’s origins and supply chain.
 I wish every brand offered similar information.
-It would make it so much easier to understand whether or not it's a brand I want to support.
+It would make it so much easier to understand whether or not it’s a brand I want to support.

 Recycled water bottles may not sound like a sustainable resource for a material to make t-shirts out of.
-However, if there's one material there's plenty of in this world, it's plastic water bottles.
-So Recover Brands takes recycled water bottles and turns them into durable and sustainably-made t-shirts.
-When you're done with that t-shirt, send it back to Recover Brands and they'll recycle it into a new one.
+However, if there’s one material there’s plenty of in this world, it’s plastic water bottles.
+So Recover Brands takes recycled water bottles and turns them into durable and sustainable t-shirts.
+When you’re done with that shirt, send it back to Recover Brands and they’ll recycle it into a new one.

 The Recover Brands t-shirt material is thicker than the other t-shirt brands on this list.
 My husband loves the thicker material because he says it feels like a durable work shirt.
 Their "sport" shirts on the other hand are super soft and thin.
 I have a white sport shirt by Recover and it's almost see-through.
 Which one you like best will depend on personal preference.
 I prefer a thicker material when I work out, but my husband prefers it thinner.

-United By Blue
+United By Blue for cleaning up our oceans

 For every product purchased, United by Blue removes one pound of trash from oceans and waterways."